Speed skating at the 2026 Winter Olympics – Qualification: Men's Mass Start

 The top 24 athletes, with a maximum of 2 per NOC, will earn a quota for their country in the mass start.
 The next 8 athletes will be on the reserve list.

 Up to six additional starting positions for the mass start will be made available during the games, given in reserve order, with priority given to countries that do not yet have an entry.
-However, only skaters that already took part if another event will be eligible.
+However, only skaters that already took part in another event will be eligible.
+After allocations were finalized only 23 quotas were given making seven starting positions available during the games.